saylordotorg/course_arth207/Unit03.md

+---
+layout: default
+title: "ARTH207 - Baroque Art to Neoclassicism"
+course: ARTH207
+course_fulltitle: "Baroque Art to Neoclassicism"
+course_description: "Survey of Western art from approximately 1600 to 1800.
+Covers artwork from the late Renaissance period to the earliest days of the Modern era, including the Baroque, Rococo, Enlightenment, and Neoclassical movements."
+---
 **Unit 3: Baroque Art in France and England** <span id="3"></span> *In this unit, we turn to Baroque art produced in France and England.
 In France,* *much as in the Netherlands, art is greatly influenced by